Stone skipping

-Stone skipping and stone skimming are considered related but distinct activities: both refer to the art of throwing a flat stone across the water in such a way (usually sidearm) that it bounces off the surface.
-The objective of "skipping" is to see how many times a stone can bounce before it sinks into the water; the objective of "skimming" is to see how far a bouncing stone can travel across the water before it sinks into the water.
-In Japan, the practice is referred to as Mizu Kiri, which loosely translates to "water cutting".
-In Mizu Kiri contests, both skimming and skipping principles, as well as a throw's overall aesthetic quality, are taken into account to determine the winners.
+Stone skipping and stone skimming are the arts of throwing a flat stone across water in such a way (usually sidearm) that it bounces off the surface.
+"Skipping" counts the number of bounces; "skimming" measures the distance traveled.

 History

-The act of skipping stones was mentioned by Marcus Minucius Felix in his dialogue Octavius, in which he described children playing a game on the beach.
-Greek scholar Julius Pollux also noted the game in Onomastikon.
-Among the first documented evidence stone skipping as a sport was in England, where it was described as "Ducks and Drakes" in 1583.
+The 2nd-century CE Greek scholar Julius Pollux calls the game ἐποστρακισμός.
+The 3rd-century CE Latin writer Marcus Minucius Felix described children skipping shells on the beach.
+In England, a 1583 text calls it "Ducks and Drakes".
 An early explanation of the physics of stone-skipping was provided by Lazzaro Spallanzani in the 18th century.

 Records

 The world record for the number of skips, according to the Guinness Book of Records, is 88, by Kurt "Mountain Man" Steiner.
 The cast was achieved on September 6, 2013, at Red Bridge in the Allegheny National Forest, Pennsylvania.
 The previous record was 65 skips, by Max Steiner (no relation), set at Riverfront Park, Franklin, Pennsylvania.
 Before him, the record was 51 skips, set by Russell Byars on July 19, 2007, skipping at the same location.
 Kurt Steiner also held the world record between 2002 and 2007 with a throw of 40 skips, achieved in competition in Franklin, PA.

 The Guinness World Record for the furthest distance skimmed using natural stone stands at 121.8m for men, established by Dougie Isaacs (Scotland), and 52.5m for women, thrown by Nina Luginbuhl (Switzerland).
 These records were made on 28 May 2018 at Abernant Lake, Llanwrtyd Wells, Powys, Wales.

+There are several stone skimming championships held.
+The record for most World Championship wins also sits with Dougie Isaacs (Scotland), with 8 Men's World Stone Skimming Championship wins (2005, 2007, 2010, 2011, 2013, 2014, 2015, 2016) and the Women's World Stone Skimming Championship wins record sits with Lucy Wood (England) with 5 wins (2012, 2013, 2015, 2016, 2018).